FlexMeasures/flexmeasures/documentation/concepts/inbuilt-smart-functionality.rst

 In-built smart functionality
 **************************************************

-The main purpose of the FlexMeasures platform is to serve as a basis to rapidly built energy flexibility services.
+The main purpose of the FlexMeasures platform is to serve as a basis to rapidly build energy flexibility services.
 Much software architecture and wiring groundwork is already included for this purpose, like an API, support for plotting and multi-tenancy and extensibility.

 That said, several smart features come with FlexMeasures.
 Once the sensor structure and data is in place, they should be usable without much coding.